zoometh/thomashuet/README.md

 ## Theory

-Historical sciences operate by comparison, evaluating the similarities and the differences between two or more autonomous populations, groups, cultures, settlements, etc.
+Historical sciences operate by comparison, evaluating the similarities and the differences between two or more autonomous populations, groups, cultures, settlements, etc. The archaeological investigation can be divided into 4 dimensions (W4) to address the questions [***'Why?'*** and ***'How?'***](https://github.com/zoometh/thomashuet/blob/main/README.md#why)) evoluate past societies:

-The hypothesis <a name="H0"></a>H<sub>0</sub> is the neutral hypothesis

-The archaeological investigation can be divided into 4 dimensions to address the questions [***'Why?'*** and ***'How?'***](https://github.com/zoometh/thomashuet/blob/main/README.md#why)) evoluate past societies:

 * ***'What?'*** ([culture](https://github.com/zoometh/thomashuet/blob/main/README.md#what)) participate to the historical processes
 * ***'Where?'*** ([geography](https://github.com/zoometh/thomashuet/blob/main/README.md#where)) did these historical processes occurred